 In this research note, we undertake what we believe to be the first individual-level study of school board elections ever conducted in Canada.
 Using CMES survey data from the city of Calgary, we identify several factors associated with participation in school board elections.
-We conduct two analyses to account for the fact that these contests are held concurrently with mayoral and council elections, and identify factors linked to turnout in school board election in particular (logistic regression models of ballot roll-off and a two-stage Heckman selection model).
-CMES data reveal that gender, university education, left-wing ideology, Conservative partisanship, parental status, and competitiveness of the school board race are associated with participation.
+We conduct two analyses (a logistic regression model of ballot roll-off and a two-stage Heckman selection model) to account for the fact that these contests are held concurrently with mayoral and council elections, and we identify factors linked to turnout in the school board election in particular.
+CMES data reveal that gender, university education, left-wing ideology, Conservative partisanship, parental status and the competitiveness of the school board race are associated with participation.
 Some of these variables relate to distinctive features of Calgary's 2017 school board election; others, we suggest, may apply to school board elections more generally.
 While our findings are necessarily preliminary, they suggest new avenues of research on voter turnout in Canadian school board and other local elections and have implications for the study of down-ballot elections more generally.